hanokhaloni/PatternAndPractices/Checklists/PostMortem.md

 ## Timeline

-Tell me what happened and ~when (no need to go to any time resolution, justtell what happened when?)
+- Tell me what happened and ~when (no need to go to any time resolution, justtell what happened when?)
+- Use ISO date format to ouline each entry in timeline.

+## Detection

-- Detection - who detected how and what? time what happened
+- Who detected how and what (and when)?
+When did we detect this issue?

 ## Business impact

-- What was the actual buisness impact ot the
+- What was the actual buisness impact?
+Did we lose anything?
+Was there any downtime?

 ## Root cause

-### why why why?
+- Ask why a lot.
+Don't blame.
+Try to figure out the root cause of the problem.
 - If you were the man behind the bug, What do we need to do in order to prevent such a vulnerability?
 - Keep in mind that human error is an effect of systematic Vulnerabilities deeper inside the organization.

-אתה עשית את הטעות, אבל כולנו בנינו את המערכת בה הטעות הטיפשית שלך הופכת לאסון?

-איך אתה מרגיש לגבי הזיהוי של הבעיה? זה עבד טוב

-claim vs blame?

-לכוון את הצוות ע"י הדרך שבה אני מוביל אותו - וזה נעשה רק ע"י שאלות.

 ## Action items

 - Who need to do what by when? e.g. add tests, add monitoring, ignore it, document how to handle, ask for a refactor, etc...

-# Checklist
+# Documentation Checklist
--  Answer all the questions:
+-  Keep it written
--  Add JIRA ticket + "PostMortem" label
+-  Add JIRA/other ticket + "PostMortem" label
 -  tell your friends about it

-בעברית
+עברית#
 =======

 1. רצף אירועים – מה קרה מתי?